marzdrel/exid/README.md

 user.exid_handle(6) # => "ZqRhLm"
 ```

+Use the class method `exid_loader`, for example `User.exid_loader`, to load the record
+using external ID.
+This method will raise `ActiveRecord::RecordNotFound` if the record
+not found.
+Warning: The method will raise `NoMatchingPatternError` if the provided
+identifier is not valid.

-The `Exid::Record` also offers couple of instance methods designed load
+The `Exid::Record` also offers couple of class methods designed load
 records.
 This is another way to mimic Rails `GlobalID`.
 Warning: Steer
 away from using this as default way to load records using user supplied
 identifiers.
 User might replace the identifier with other record which might